Time and attendance registration overview

 Registrations

 In companies that use time and attendance, workers must register the time that they spend at work in addition to their attendance.
-Some companies may only require workers to register clocking-in and clocking-out times.
-In other companies, workers may also be required to register time consumption on the actual activities they perform and the breaks they take.
+Some companies might only require workers to register clocking-in and clocking-out times.
+In other companies, workers might also be required to register time consumption on the actual activities they perform and the breaks they take.
 The intended users of time and attendance are:

 • Workers, who are required to register time and attendance at regular intervals, for example daily, weekly or bi-weekly.